johnwarden/jonathanwarden.com/content/language-design/pass-through-lists.md

 {{< /highlight >}}

 It's nice that I can modify `inverse` to *take* additional parameters without breaking existing code.
 And it would be nice if I could also modify it to *return* additional parameters without breaking existing code.
+This would promote backwards compatibility: the ability for old code to work with newer versions of libraries -- ignoring additional return values that it doesn't use.

-## Solution
+## Proposed Solution

+Here's a proposal for a language feature that makes additional return values backwards compatible.
+This proposal avoids adding additional syntactic complexity to the language using something I call implicit construction/deconstruction.

 ### 1. Functions Always Return Lists